-- You’ve served at least 6 years in the National Guard or Reserves
+- Served at least 6 years in the Army National Guard or Army Reserves

-- You are a spouse of a service member that died in the line of duty or has suffered a disability
+- You’re a surviving spouse of a U.S. service member that died while in the line of duty or suffered a major disability

-- You must prove you have steady income and employment
+- Provide prove that you have steady income and employment

 Your lender may also have additional requirements.
 Such as: credit score, debt-to-income ratio, etc. You can read up on more VA loan requirements here.

 What is a USDA loan?
 This is a mortgage offered by the U.S. Department of Agriculture to lower-income families.